sourcegraph/handbook/content/engineering/planning.md

 With the correct frame ✅, addressing tech debt turns into one of the other kinds of work.

-- Addressing tech debt can be product work when doing it now is on the fastest path toward delivering a product improvement.
+- Addressing tech debt can be feature work when doing it now is on the fastest path toward delivering a product improvement.
 - Addressing tech debt can be scale work when addressing it will increase our ability to deliver more value to our customers faster over time.
 - Addressing tech debt can be risk work when it helps us reduce the possiblity of failure modes that would negatively impact the business.